jcbnlsn/Solar2D-Plugin-for-Xcode/Readme.md

 This plugin was previously a paid plugin known as 'Corona Plugin for Xcode' but following the open source transition from CoronaSDK to Solar2D I decided to make it free and open too.

+Please give it a star to let me know someone is using it and motivate me maintaining it.